KnowledgeBoat Logo

 2. Energy is released by both.

-3. The outcome of both is water and carbon dioxide.
+3. The end products of both are water and carbon dioxide.

 Differences between burning and respiration: